RetroPie/RetroPie-Docs/docs/First-Installation.md

 * USB Keyboard - to help with some configuration that cannot be done with a game controller, or you can use [SSH](SSH)

 ## Installation
-**Feb.
-2022 - Note for Pi 4 and Pi Zero 2W:** Recent Pi 4 boards, and the new Pi Zero 2W, require RetroPie 4.8 or newer.

 1. First, insert the MicroSD card into into your computer
 2. [Download the RetroPie .img.gz image](https://retropie.org.uk/download/) from the official website for your Raspberry Pi model.